WojciechMatuszewski/programming-notes/web/react/react-gotchas.md

 Remember, in the end, your code has to be straightforward.
 You could use the behavior I'm explaining here to merge some of your `useEffect` callbacks with the `useLayoutEffect` ones into one, but what's the point?

 Keep it simple.

+## `target` vs `currentTarget` in DOM events

+When attaching event listeners to DOM nodes, you get access to the event in its "synthetic" form.
+The "synthetic" event is wrapped by React cross-browser compatible form.

+While working with React events, many people get confused.
+The `event` variable contains reference to the `target` and `currentTarget` elements.
+The difference between those two is related to _event bubling_.

+The `currentTarget` is the element that the **event "bubbled" onto**.
+The `target` is the **original element the event was fired-off from**.